 “Except for lunch and breaks and class, he stood beside the workfloor sink all morning, then all afternoon—arms folded, head drooping, silent.
 I had heard about Earl’s work stoppages before, but this was the first one I’d witnessed.”

 “Hey Glenn, I went to Butte this weekend.”

 “Yeah, for basketball.
 Can I tell you about it?”

 “Sure, go ahead.”

 It was a little after nine and the clients were just getting settled in their work areas, but I couldn’t turn down an opportunity to hear one of Earl’s curious, meandering narratives.
-He looked down at the table as he spoke, never once checking my face for reactions.
+He was sitting at his table, looking down as he spoke, glancing at me only occasionally.